 (e) Data on the type and frequency of reassessment triggers;

-(f)
+(f) Identification of the number of members who received services in coordination with MA or DSNP plans and Medicaid funded LTSS programs and services;

-(f) Plans and strategies to improve care coordination with network providers;
+(f) (g) Plans and strategies to improve care coordination with network providers;

-(g) Reports of member grievances related to care coordination with corrective action plans to improve common grievances;
+(g) (h) Reports of member grievances related to care coordination with corrective action plans to improve common grievances;

-(h) Identification of milestones and accomplishments; and
+(h) (i) Identification of milestones and accomplishments; and

-(i) A plan to improve the overall process of care coordination access for its Members.
+(i) (j) A plan to improve the overall process of care coordination access for its Members.
 The plan shall also include discussion of gaps in care coordination services and populations that need additional support and plans for improving the care coordination system within their CCO.
 The plan is subject to approval by the CCOs’ governing boards.

 Statutory/Other Authority: ORS 413.042, 414.615, 414.625, 414.635 & 414.651 Statutes/Other Implemented: ORS 414.610–414.685